Placeholder

 A placeholder can be mapped to a corresponding metadata property.

-Without a mapped property at the publication (or document) level, PageSeeder considers the placeholder to be “unresolved”.
+Without a mapped property at the publication (or document) level, PageSeeder considers the placeholder to be “unmapped” and cannot resolve it to a value.

 There are no order dependencies on the creation of placeholders.
 It doesn’t matter if the placeholder creation is before, or after, the property.

-Metadata properties of a document are edited in the Metadata tab, in the document info & metadata panel.
-When a document is also a component in a publication, the metadata of the publication root document is available in the document’s Publication tab.
+Metadata properties of a document are edited in the Metadata tab, in the document info and metadata panel.
+When a document is also a component in a publication, the metadata of the publication root document is available in the document’s publication tab.

 • When a document is part of a publication – only the root document’s metadata properties are used for placeholders throughout the publication.
 Where a component document has properties in its Metadata tab, these cannot be used elsewhere in the publication.